Organize Your Teacher Life, Part 1 – Curricula

 To make a sub site, just duplicate your teacher dashboard.
 Then take off whatever you don’t want them to see.
 Add a set of alternate plans – and you’re all set.
 You can even make changes from home.

 Google Sites Organize Teaching

+How can teachers use Google Sites?
+Let me count the ways!
 From lesson plans to unit plans to long-range plans, a Google Site has the power to organize the stuff in your Drive.
 Like a filing cabinet, it branches to other sites, arranging your curricula virtually.
 For the ultimate feat, you can manage everything with a teacher dashboard.
 Try building your own Google Site today!